novasingh/dineout/README.md

 ## Purpose
 This application was developed as a final project for our **Software Engineering (CS303)** Course.
 The whole class was divided into teams of 4-5 members and each team was assigned a particular module of this Restaurant Management System.
 Besides coding our own module, at the end, **our team was also given the responsibility to meet other teams, discuss and resolve the issues that they are facing in the application and ultimately take their developed modules and integrate all the modules together into one working application**.
 This exercise made us familiar with the issues that occur during the integration of modules in real software projects like following consistent database schema, variable names, libraries versions etc.

+## Technologies Used
+- **Android:** The application is built for the Android platform.
+- **Java:** The primary programming language used for development.
+- **Firebase Realtime Database:** Used for real-time data storage and synchronization.

 ---
 ## 👨🏼‍💻 Contributors